 As usual, you'll only be able to purchase auction items in your shopping cart after the auction has ended.
 If you prefer, you can still purchase items immediately with the Buy It Now button and bypass the eBay shopping cart altogether.

 What Sellers Should Know About eBay's Shopping Cart

-Any buyer profile or geographical requirements that you have in place or blocks that you've added for problem buyers remain in effect with shopping carts.
+- Buyer blocks and exclusions/requirements still work: Any buyer profile or geographical requirements that you have in place or blocks that you've added for problem buyers remain in effect with shopping carts.

-Any shipping discounts you offer for multiple item purchases are featured prominently in the shopping cart and calculated in a way that is far more transparent to the buyer, something that can serve to generate repeat business and loyalty.
+- Combined shipping discounts are good marketing: Any shipping discounts you offer for multiple item purchases are featured prominently in the shopping cart and calculated in a way that is far more transparent to the buyer, something that can serve to generate repeat business and loyalty.

-The "number of watchers" that you see in your My eBay or Selling Manager area does not necessarily include everyone who has added your item to their shopping cart.
+- You can't find out whether your items were added to a cart: The "number of watchers" that you see in your My eBay or Selling Manager area does not necessarily include everyone who has added your item to their shopping cart.
 There is currently no way for sellers to get a count of potential buyers that have added items to a shopping cart.

 The Bottom Line

+In general, eBay's shopping cart is easy to follow and gives another option for buyers who might not be ready to commit to an item right away.
 It makes changes and updates to the shopping cart occasionally, so when in doubt, check with eBay to make sure the information you have is the most up-to-date.